 - A Gooseneck trailer has a long “neck” That resembles a goose that reaches up and over the back of the tailgate of a truck and slides over a ball hitch that is in the bed of the truck.

 - A 5th Wheel hitch will have the same trailer shape as a gooseneck although the attachment to the tow vehicle will vary.
-The difference is a gooseneck trailer slides over a ball hitch in the bed of a pickup truck, while a fifth wheel trailer attaches to a pickup truck using a hinged plate hitch; the same type of hitch is used by semi trucks.
-The biggest advantage of a gooseneck & 5th Wheel trailer over a bumper pull is its stability. for the purpose of this article we will just refer to Bumper Pull & Gooseneck. a 5th Wheel hitch is available for tiny house trailer although rarely ordered.
-The 5th Wheel feature is approx. $200 over the Gooseneck hitch)
+The difference is a gooseneck trailer slides over a ball hitch in the bed of a pickup truck, while a fifth-wheel trailer attaches to a pickup truck using a hinged plate hitch; the same type of hitch is used by semi-trucks.
+The biggest advantage of a gooseneck & 5th Wheel trailer over a bumper pull is its stability. for the purpose of this article, we will just refer to Bumper Pull & Gooseneck. a 5th Wheel hitch is available for tiny house trailers although rarely ordered.
+The 5th Wheel feature is approx. $275 over the Gooseneck hitch)

-The Gooseneck option starts around $2,000 and adds a 8ft hitch as well as a 8ft long deck on top of that hitch.
+The Gooseneck option starts around $2,400 and adds an 8ft hitch as well as an 8ft long deck on top of that hitch.
 If we compare that extra 8ft of living space to just making a bumper pull longer by 8ft.
-At a additional length cost of approx. $150 per linear foot for a bumper pull, there is a premium of approximately $800 more by choosing the gooseneck hitch option.
+At an additional length cost of approx. $150 per linear foot for a bumper pull, there is a premium of approximately $1100 more by choosing the gooseneck hitch option.
 If cost is a factor in your decision between trailers, then a bumper pull might be best for you.

 Trailer Length & Axle Capacity